0xVires/web3-livepeer-bot/README.md

 **Setup**

 Adjust the setup.py file accordingly - You will need to specify your web3 websocket, your telegram ID (for error messages) and the telegram bot token.
 The block_records.txt and telegram-subscriptions.json files are just examples.
 Those files will be populated while running the scripts.

+Keep orchestrator-watcher.py and telegram-subscriptions.py running.

 **What does the bot do?**